Micluan41/Disaster-Response/README.md

 ## **Code Execution**
 1. Run 'process_data.py' to clean the data and save to a database
 2. Run 'train_classifier.py' or 'train_classifier_cnn.py' to build the model and save as a pickle file
-3. Run 'run.py' to launch the web app. open the [web address](https://view6914b2f4-3001.udacity-student-workspaces.com/) in a browser
+3. Run 'run.py' to launch the web app.
+Then, open the [web address](https://view6914b2f4-3001.udacity-student-workspaces.com/) in a browser

 ## **Additional Note**
 'train_classifier.py' uses AdaBoostClassifier in the pipeline but does not have a GridSearch and runs fast.